 With electrostatic disinfecting and fogging, specific cleaners and chemicals are used that are designed to spray properly as a fine mist as well as do a thorough disinfecting job.
 Often the disinfecting cleaners will be created with surfactant cleaners, antimicrobial agents, fragrances, and odor reducers.
 Again, all are specifically formulated to kill germs while electrostatically-formulated into an aerosol mist and dispersed throughout your workplace rooms.

-The easiest way to keep your office, retail business, and workplace disinfected on a regular basis is to hire a professional team to clean.
+The easiest way to keep your business disinfected is to hire a professional team to clean.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
-Click here to learn more about the janitorial services we can help you with.
+Read about our electrostatic and fogging disinfecting services.